alchemy-fr/Phraseanet/README.md

 For development with Phraseanet API see https://docs.phraseanet.com/4.1/en/Devel/index.html

-# Installation and Quick stack launch:
+# Installation and Quick stack Docker Launch:

 You can download a packaged version here: :

 https://www.phraseanet.com/en/download/

-or git clone this repository for dev and/or test
+You can also ```git clone``` this repository for dev and/or test

 In each case, Phraseanet includes Dockerfile for building images and Docker-compose deployment.

-See below for more information about Prerequisites and how to personalize the stack deployment.
+See below for more information about Prerequisites and how to personalize the stack deployed.

 But in fact if you have Docker Prerequisites, Phraseanet can be deployed and installed with these 2 simple commands.